 What are the Risks of Implant Dentistry?

 In rare cases, placement of dental implants can lead to damage of blood vessels or nerves.
 This can lead to pain, swelling and a tingling sensation in the teeth, lips and gums.
-While this is uncommon, choosing a qualified dentist to perform your dental implant surgery will help ensure that you do not experience this side effect.
+While this is uncommon, choosing a qualified dentist, such as Dr. Woods, to perform your dental implant surgery will help ensure that you do not experience this side effect.

 In instances where implants are being placed in the upper jaw, they can affect the sinus cavities.
 This can be corrected, however, with sinus augmentation surgery or a sinus “lift.”
 Patients with poor immune systems should watch for signs of infection following dental implantation.
 It is important to follow post-operative instructions in order to decrease the chances of these dental implants risks.